anton-kosenko-git/crossplatform-lab2/README.md

 # crossplatform-lab2-gui
-Simple calculator with GUI and MVC architecture
+Simple calculator with GUI and CLI and MVC architecture